Rikaero/AWPS-using-BRT/README.md

 RNN Model Accuracy

-As shown in the accuracy graphs, BRT reaches higher accuracies at lower epochs.While the overall final accuracy is similar to that of other models but there are some key differences in the middle of the graphs.
+As shown in the accuracy graphs, BRT reaches higher accuracies at lower epochs.
+While the overall final accuracy is similar to that of other models there are some key differences in the middle of the graphs.
 As shown by the above graphs, BRT achieves the same accuracy as the LSTM and RNN after sufficient training is done on our dataset.
 On the other hand, BRT achieves higher initial accuracy.
 Contrarily, RNN takes longer to get to the achieved accuracy.
 This shows that over a larger or more complex database, the BRT model will surpass in performance when compared to LSTM and RNN.

 ![BRT Loss](Images/image-5.png)